 My Approach to Helping

-My passion is helping both straight & gay couples to thrive, and helping individuals overcome depression and anxiety.
-I want you to feel confident and clear going forward in your life.
+I'm dedicated to helping you overcome the depression, anxiety, and other emotional difficulties that are holding you back from your peace of mind.
+I want to see my individual clients and both my straight & gay couples to really thrive.
+Working together, we can get you feeling clear and confident about going forward in your life.
 My approach to therapy is compassionate, active, solution-focused, practical, interactive, and focused on gaining new perspectives and new skills.
 You can feel better, stronger, clearer and more confident, as an individual and as a couple.
 My aim is to strike the right balance between careful listening and providing helpful information and feedback to you.
 Sometimes you'll just need to get things off your chest, other times you'll need real answers about important questions.
 We'll start where you are, and we'll go forward together from there.
 It's really an honor as a therapist to walk alongside you on your journey from depression, anxiety, or relationship problems toward insight, clarity, and peace of mind.
 In our work together, I'll be dedicated to helping you understand what's gone wrong, both emotionally as well as practically, and then finding ways to work through and overcome those difficulties.
 I want you to have hope that you *can* feel much better.
 Please contact me with any questions you might have, or for a free 30-minute phone consultation.

 More Info About My Practice